Student Intern Position Descriptions

 General Qualifications

-CCSJ Student Interns are the leaders of community engagement opportunities on campus and therefore, must possess strong interpersonal skills including communication, organization, collaboration and professionalism.
+CCSJ and NR Student Interns are the leaders of community engagement opportunities on campus and therefore, must possess strong interpersonal skills including communication, organization, collaboration and professionalism.
 Interns must show good judgment and respect the backgrounds, experiences and perspectives of a diverse group of people.

 • Complete the application and interview process by the stated deadlines.